 Availability is another issue.
 Will the vendor be available when needed?
 Will the vendor be able to maintain the service or provide the product within a specified window?
 Will the business owner be able to meet his or her obligations in the meantime?
 In addition, the veteran owner wishing to engage a vendor should note the vendor’s availability through phone or email.

-At some point, the relationship with the vendor will end, and the business owner will have the option to decide whether to enter into business with that vendor again.
+At some point the relationship with the vendor will end, and the business owner will have the option to decide whether to enter into business with that vendor again.
 Therefore, it’s essential to monitor how well the vendor is at providing the service or product.
 Was the vendor flexible when changes became necessary?
 Was the vendor responsive to problems, such as mistakes?
 Were there hidden costs or surprise fees?
 The business owner should identify the positives and negatives of the relationship with each particular vendor and make a thoughtful decision about whether to continue the relationship.

 Choosing an Accounting Platform

 As part of the original business plan, many new business owners will establish a preliminary budget.
-Once the business has launched, monitoring income and expenses become a daily activity.
+Once the business has launched, monitoring income and expenses becomes a daily activity.
 Many accounting software packages will help veterans with new businesses ease into this responsibility.
 Examples of easy-to-use, top-rated accounting software include FreshBooks, Intuit QuickBooks Online, Xero, ZohoBooks, and GoDaddy Online Bookkeeping, among others.
 The accounting platform you choose should be based on whether you need double-entry accounting, a desktop or cloud-based option, and add-ons, such as time tracking, payroll, CRM or ERP features, and point of sale integration.
 In addition, veterans who have launched specialized businesses, such as nonprofit organizations, Shopify stores, or real estate brokerages should look for accounting software that suits their needs.